WorldEnterpriseGroup/reveltek/RevUp/Work with RevelTek Section 1.md

 * Other than that the discussion and critical analysis are left so that changes can be made to make it look beautiful and perfect.

 # Job Offer
-We have proper templates for the job offer we are offeringBusiness Development ApprenticeBusiness Development AssociateBusiness Development Officer Business Development DirectorExecutive Director
+We have proper templates for the job offer we are offering:
+Business Development Apprentice
+Business Development Associate
+Business Development Officer Business Development DirectorExecutive Director